These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 Recipe FAQs

 I use stevia, but you can use your favorite granulated sweetener instead.
-Check the consistency of the dough if you do, and if it seems dry, add a tablespoon of water.
+Check the consistency of the dough, and if it seems dry, add a tablespoon of water.

 I'm not a fan of sugar-free chocolate chips.
 I prefer the real thing.
 I like to use these extra-dark chocolate chips.